datatrigger/datatrigger/content/post/aircraft_classifier.md

 ![fastbook](/res/aircraft_classifier/fastbook.resized.jpg)

-Released in 2020, this book might be the one good thing that actually happened this year.
+Released in 2020, this book is one of the good things that actually happened this year.
 It is both beginner friendly and very complete --- 547 pages without the appendices --- from a practitioner's point of view.
 More importantly, it is very enjoyable to read and code with.
 As for [*fastai*](https://docs.fast.ai/), it is a Deep Learning Python module [1] that is built on top of *PyTorch*.
 It aims at popularizing, facilitating and speeding up the process of building Deep Learning models and applications.
 Spoiler alert: in my opinion, it does an incredible job at achieving these goals.
 Let us see how to build an image recognition model with *fastai*.

 ### Building a Deep Learning model